rwredding/jerrycurl/README.md

 ```

 ### Accessor (controller) layer
-Accessor provide the bridge from your code to the consumer by exposing methods that execute an associated Razor command or query and map their results appropriately.
+Accessor provide the bridge from your code to the consumer by exposing methods that each execute a Razor command or query and map its results accordingly.
 ```csharp
 // Accessors/MoviesAccessor.cs
 public class MoviesAccessor : Accessor